-In the 1990s, cloud-based software-as-a-service (SaaS) applications arrived and it became increasingly clear that a different method of integration was needed to optimize communication between these newer cloud applications and existing on-premises applications.
-Application integration technologies quickly evolved to handle the communication and harmonization in this new hybrid landscape.
+In the 1990s, cloud-based software-as-a-service (SaaS) applications arrived and it became increasingly clear that a different method of integration was needed to optimise communication between these newer cloud applications and existing on-premises applications.
+Application integration technologies quickly evolved to handle the communication and harmonisation in this new hybrid landscape.

 Today, companies of all sizes and industries use application integration to connect processes and data exchanges as well as to drive efficiencies for the business: